farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 1) ``w_price`` and ``promfreq``, 2) ``w_price`` and ``reference_p``, 3)  ``wp_reg.ratio`` and ``ref_wp.ratio``, 4) ``w_price`` and ``wp_reg.ratio``, 5) ``w_price`` and ``ref_wp.ratio``

 #### **4. Add new predictors and evaluate different models**
-Now, we fit different models to our data, and use 10-fold cross validation to compute each model's r-squared value.
+Next, we will fit different models to our data, and use 10-fold cross validation to compute each model's r-squared value.
 To begin with, we created an empty table so that we can compare different models more easily.

 ```r